Dynamics of scrape-off layer filaments in detached conditions: Model

+The data $d$ can be projected onto the basis vectors, thus we get the data components $d_{i,j}$ for each slice in $z$:

+Probably the most interesting component is the (0,1) component which represents a dipole in bi-normal direction.
+This creates an $E\times B$ force in the radial direction, and is thus related to the radial drive.
+The other two moments that have been analysed are the (0,0) component, that represents the monopole contribution, and the (1,0) component, that in turn describes a dipole in radial direction.
+A monopole in the vorticity field is causing a monopole potential, and thus via $E\times B$ a spinning motion~\cite{walkden16a}.
+The (1,0) component, or dipole in radial direction causes a motion in bi-normal direction.
+Fig.~\ref{f:ad} shows the decomposition of some data, that would represent a single point in the later discussed fig.~\ref{f:vc1} in each of the three plots for monopole, bi-normal dipole and radial dipole.

-The neutral-plasma interaction was modified, to study the filament-neutrals interaction in more detail.
+After the backgrounds have been calculated, the neutral-plasma interaction was modified in the filament simulations, to study the filament-neutrals interaction in more detail.
 In the ``full neutral'' model, the neutrals are evolved, using the equations above, and the interaction rates $\Gamma^\alpha$ are calculated self consistently.
-In the ``static neutral'' model, the neutrals are kept at their steady state values, and the interaction rate $\Gamma^\alpha$ are calculated based on plasma and neutral distribution.
+In the ``static neutral'' model, the neutrals are kept at their steady state values as determined by the background calculations, and the interaction rate $\Gamma^\alpha$ are calculated based on plasma and neutral distribution.
 In the ``no interaction'' model, the neutral contribution to the vorticity equation is dropped.